 1. Donate to a cause that matters

-What’s more, if you have an employee reward system that enables employees to redeem reward points by donating directly to a charity of their choice, you can highlight this option as well.
+What’s more, if you have an employee rewards solution that enables employees to redeem reward points by donating directly to a charity of their choice, you can highlight this option as well.
 It’s a great way to get even more value out of your tech stack.

-For the past couple of years, Reward Gateway has invited employees to participate in the 'RG Rainbow Walk.'
-The instructions are simple: wear rainbow colours (or any other Pride swag), take a stroll around your neighbourhood, capture your walk and Pride attire on camera and post a photo in our network’s Slack channel.
+For the past couple of years, Reward Gateway has invited employees to participate in the “RG Rainbow Walk.”
+The instructions are simple: wear rainbow colors (or any other Pride swag), take a stroll around your neighborhood, capture your walk and Pride attire on camera and post a photo in our network’s Slack channel.
 You could optionally donate to an LGBTQIA+ charity and Reward Gateway’s People Team matched the donations (and then some).

 As a gay man, I was truly touched by the number of people at my company that rocked the rainbow look for Pride.
 Not to mention it was an easy way for employees to show support for their LGBTQIA+ colleagues and simultaneously get a little exercise into their day, while we were all working remotely during the pandemic.

 Personally, I may have gotten a little carried away with my own Rainbow Walk...

 If you’re looking for great LGBTQIA+ organizations to support, here are some ideas (just to name a few): your local PFLAG chapter, the Transgender Law Center, The Trevor Project and the Human Rights Campaign.

 2. Organize a virtual LGBTQIA+ themed game of trivia

 Who doesn’t love a good, old-fashioned game of trivia?
 If you’re thinking about creative ways to blend fun with interesting information, a virtual trivia event is a prime solution (particularly if your organization has a remote or hybrid workforce).
 You can even designate your event as a “happy hour” with colorful cocktail and/or mocktail recipes employees can whip up at home.